In Windows, how do I safely rebuild my computer?

 external hard drive, or disks.

-- Perform a clean install of Windows 8, 7, Vista, or XP.
+- Perform a clean install of Windows 8.x or 7.
 (Be sure

 you've backed up your personal files; they will be unrecoverable after